 From Lignite to the Bioeconomy

-Interview with plant researcher Prof. Ulrich Schurr on the role that the bioeconomy could play in structural change
+Interview with plant researcher Ulrich Schurr on the role of the bioeconomy in structural change

 Fossil resources were the fuel that brought the major industrialized nations progress and prosperity.
 However, the ecological consequences of utilizing these resources are becoming increasingly ominous.
-The situation is so grave that Germany is currently preparing to phase out coal production entirely, with the first power plant units in the Rhineland region scheduled to be disconnected from the grid as early as 2022.
-What does this mean for a region whose identity has traditionally been strongly linked to lignite, yet simultaneously is one of Europe’s highest-potential regions for sustainable and productive agriculture, home to a very strong food industry, and surrounded by markets with demand for both food products and sustainable resources for the chemical industry?
+The situation is so grave that Germany is preparing to phase out coal mining by 2030.
+What does this mean for a region whose identity has traditionally been strongly linked to lignite, yet simultaneously is one of Europe’s highest-potential regions for sustainable and productive agriculture thanks to its excellent soil and temperate climate?
+The Rhineland mining area is home to a very strong food industry, and surrounded by markets with demand for both food products and sustainable resources for the chemical industry.

 Forschungszentrum Jülich / Wilhelm Peter Schneider